2 dead, 1 remains missing as search intensifies after group swept over Oregon waterfall

 FILE - A woman was found and rescued after spending nearly 3 days lost in the woods as the weather turned along the Oregon coast.
 (Video: US Coast Guard)

-DESCHUTES COUNTY, Ore. – First responders from multiple agencies have resumed their search for two people who are still missing after their group went over Dillon Falls in Deschutes National Forest near Bend, Oregon, on Saturday afternoon.
+DESCHUTES COUNTY, Ore. – First responders from multiple agencies are searching for a missing man, the last in a group of six, who was swept over Dillon Falls in Deschutes National Forest near Bend, Oregon, on Saturday afternoon.

 Authorities said the names of the victims and survivors are not being released at this time.